apchenstu/SLN-Amodal/README.md

     ```bash
     python amodal_test.py
     ```
-    you can modify the path to your images folder inside the script.
+    you can modify the path to your image folder inside the script.

 ## Citation